 Granting safe access to the EU: the creation of an EU Resettlement Framework

-Resettlement is the transfer, on request from the UNHCR, of a third-country national in need of international protection from a non-EU country to an EU member state, where he or she is permitted to reside as a refugee.
+Resettlement is the transfer, on request from the UNHCR, of a non-EU national in need of international protection from a non-EU country to an EU member state, where he or she is permitted to reside as a refugee.
 It is one of the preferred options for granting safe and lawful access to the European Union for refugees.

 In order to ensure a durable solution to the issue of migration, Parliament has underlined the need for a permanent and mandatory EU resettlement programme.
 As part of the New Pact on Migration and Asylum, the Commission called on EU countries to scale up resettlement programmes, placing particular emphasis on humanitarian admission and other complementary pathways for people in need of protection.